August 22, 1945

 Navy Petroleum Reserve 4 Expedition, formed around cargo ship Spica (AK-16) and U.S. freighters Jonathan Harrington and Enos A. Mills, discharges remainder of tonnage at Point Barrow.

-Japanese antiaircraft batteries near Hong Kong fire upon navy patrol planes over China Coast.
+Japanese antiaircraft batteries near Hong Kong fire upon Navy patrol planes over the coast of China.

 Japanese destroyer Asagao is damaged by mine in Shimonoseki Strait.